ChuDragon/http-data-tool/README.md

 ## Developer: Roman Chuyan
 It was developed for a client in VBA on Excel, as it's the host application.
+The .xlsx workbook contains all the VBA code - just click the button to run, or modify the VBA macro.
+The app is also saved separately as .bas file.
+For custom modifications, contact me at the email in my profile.

 ## Setup/Dependencies
 Microsoft XML, v6.0.